Cervical Cancer Risk Assessment

 - You smoke.
 Cancer-causing chemicals have been found in the cervix of women who smoke.

-- Your diet is lacking in fruits and vegetables.
+- Your diet needs more fruits and vegetables.

 Your results also indicate the following preventive factors that decrease your risk for cervical cancer by varying degrees: